StandaloneDynamics/StandaloneDynamics.github.io/content/guides/deploy_microk8s_part_1.md

 * [Part 2](../deploy_microk8s_part_2), we will deploy an application which has a seprate backend and frontend.
 The backend will be using [FastApi](https://fastapi.tiangolo.com/) while the frontend will be [Vue](https://vuejs.org/) based.

-In each of the deployments we will come accross various of kubernetes which will help us learn more about it.
+In each of the deployments we will come accross various services of kubernetes which will help us learn more about it.

 Creating the applications is not the focus of this guide, just the setup of the Microk8 instance and the configurations needed to deploy them.